cysouw/diathesis/text/c01_introduction.md

 c.
 Diese Aufgabe lässt sich lösen.
 :::

-Similarly, the alternation using the light verb *gehen + zu + Infinitiv* necessarily needs an additional evaluative adverb or negation [@Next], see [@sec:zuinfinitive-gehen-adverb].
-The light verb construction does not seem possible without the adverbial [@Next c].
+Similarly, the alternation using the light verb *gehen + zu + Infinitiv* necessarily needs an additional evaluative adverb or negation [@next], see [@sec:zuinfinitive-gehen-adverb].
+The light verb construction does not seem possible without the adverbial [@next c].

 :::ex
 a.
 Ich lösche die Dateien.